Zucchini Muffins

 Zucchini muffin recipe ingredients

-Here’s what you’ll need to make this zucchini muffins recipe:
+Here’s what you’ll need to make this zucchini muffin recipe:

 • Baking powder and eggs – To help the muffins rise as they bake.

-• Extra-virgin olive oil – It adds richness and enhances these muffins’ amazing moist texture.
-If you don’t like baking with olive oil, substitute a neutral-tasting oil, such as vegetable oil, canola oil, or melted coconut oil.
+• Extra-virgin olive oil – It adds richness and perfects the muffins’ moist texture.
+If you don’t like baking with olive oil, substitute a neutral oil like vegetable oil, canola oil, or melted coconut oil.
+Melted butter would work too.

 • Cane sugar – For sweetness.